rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## State sells its final AIB shares for €305m
+## Pay cap removed at AIB and PTSB after AIB stake sale

 date: 2025-06-17, from: RTÉ News

-The State has sold its remaining shares in AIB, Minister for Finance Paschal Donohoe has said.
+Minister for Finance Paschal Donohoe has announced the removal of the pay cap on maximum pay for AIB and PTSB.

 <br>